 Knowledge breeds confidence, and knowing the material will lend itself to more confidence in your approach throughout nursing school.

 5. Take Advantage of Clinical Time:

-Don't just go through the motions on this one.
-Look, you are going to enjoy certain clinical rotations more then others, but really take this time to practice your communication with patients, how the rooms are set up, and what a nurses daily work flow looks like.
+Don’t just go through the motions on this one.
+Look, you are going to enjoy certain clinical rotations more then others.
+However, take this time to practice your communication with patients, how the rooms are set up, and what a nurses daily work-flow looks like.

 - Ask questions.
 Many clinical instructors are very knowledgeable and have been doing this a long time, don’t be afraid to ask.

 - Understand that you are there to learn, but be confident in the things you know and practice the things you are not comfortable with.
-Ex: One of the most uncomfortable things for me was daily baths, I don't know if it's because I am a guy or what, but I just felt awkward and assumed that's how I probably presented myself to patients.
-So, what I did was I started asking other people in my class (admittedly most of them were female) if I could help with there daily baths because this although simple was strange for me.
+For example, one of the most uncomfortable things for me was daily baths.
+I don’t know if it’s because I am a guy or what, but I just felt awkward and assumed that’s how I probably presented myself to patients.
+So, what I did was I started asking other people in my class (admittedly most of them were female) if I could help with there daily baths.
 After time, the task became second nature and I would get in, get the patient clean and be done.

-We hope some of these tips resonate with you on how to survive nursing school, and if you're looking to go into nursing school, know that you can for sure do it.
+We hope some of these tips resonate with you on how to survive nursing school.
+If you’re looking to go into nursing school, know that you can do it.
 There are a ton of options within nursing.

-As always, whether you choose to do something with administration, management, education, or even informatics, we always recommended to get just a few years of bedside to get accustomed to what the art of nursing is, it's very important.
+Above all, get a few years at the bedside.
+Whether you choose to do something with administration, management, education, or even informatics, we always recommend to get a few years of bedside.
+Furthermore, get accustomed to what the art of nursing is, it’s very important.